Bethersden Primary School

 Influences and personal choices' Children will learn about healthy influences, making healthy choices and dealing with feelings

-P.E – We are going to be focusing Orienteering.
-Our PE day will be Monday.
+P.E – We are going to be focusing tennis.
+Our PE day will be on Fridays and we will be coached up at the Bethersden tennis courts.

 MFL: We will be focusing on developing vocabulary in French around the topic ' Do you have a pet?'